I'm looking for...

 Print Location: Installed on all classroom and lab computers

 1950-present.
 The definitive source for data on corporations in the United States and around the world.
 Updated quarterly; for up-to-the-minute information, use the Bloomberg terminal.
-Access is via the Research Insight client, which should be installed on all lab and classroom computers on campus.

 Before 1000 BCE to the present.
 Catalog of millions of books, web resources, and other materials held in libraries worldwide, maintained by the Online Computer Library Center (OCLC).
 The best way to identify resources beyond Grinnell College's collections.